-At OII, DPhil students are encouraged to attend weekly Brown Bag seminars in which Department research is presented, as well as training seminars organised specifically for each student group.
+At the OII, DPhil students are encouraged to attend weekly seminars and events in which Department research is presented, as well as training seminars organised specifically for each student group.
 This will help students to develop presentational skills, and to give and receive feedback.

-Students will also be encouraged where possible to present their work at relevant seminars, conferences, etc. outside Oxford.
+Students will also be encouraged where possible to present their work at relevant seminars, conferences etc. outside Oxford.

-2.5.5.
-How can I get teaching experience?
+5.3.5 How can I get teaching experience?

-As a second or third year doctoral student, you may wish to attend the Preparation for Teaching and Learning at Oxford (PLTO), which provides an introduction to teaching in higher education.
-The Divisional PLTO runs once a term (n.b. not MT 2020 because of exceptional circumstances) and is advertised on the Social Sciences Researcher
+As a second- or third-year doctoral student, you may wish to attend the Preparation for Teaching and Learning at Oxford (PLTO), which provides an introduction to teaching in higher education.
+The Divisional PLTO runs once a term and is advertised on <a href="teaching-second-the-secon